-a.
-Between points, a maximum of twenty (20) seconds is allowed.

-TC Note: In Tennis Canada sanctioned events, the time which shall elapse from the moment the ball goes out of play at the end of one point to the time the ball is struck for the next point, shall not at any time exceed twenty-five (25) seconds.

-When the players change ends at the end of a game, a maximum of ninety (90) seconds are allowed.
-However, after the first game of each set and during a tie-break game, play shall be continuous and the players shall change ends without a rest.

-At the end of each set there shall be a set break of a maximum of one hundred and twenty (120) seconds.

-The maximum time starts from the moment that one point finishes until the first service is struck for the next point.

-Event organisers may apply for ITF approval to extend the ninety (90) seconds allowed when the players change ends at the end of a game and the one hundred and twenty (120) seconds allowed at a set break.
+- a.
+Between points, a maximum of twenty-five (25) seconds is allowed. - When the players change ends at the end of a game, a maximum of ninety (90) seconds are allowed.
+However, after the first game of each set and during a tie-break game, play shall be continuous and the players shall change ends without a rest. - At the end of each set there shall be a set break of a maximum of one hundred and twenty (120) seconds. - The maximum time starts from the moment that one point finishes until the first service is struck for the next point. - Event organisers may apply for ITF approval to extend the ninety (90) seconds allowed when the players change ends at the end of a game and the one hundred and twenty (120) seconds allowed at a set break. - b.

-b.
 If, for reasons outside the player's control, clothing, footwear or necessary equipment (excluding the racket) is broken or needs to be replaced, the player may be allowed reasonable extra time to rectify the problem.